 - Dump your coated refrigerated biscuit mixture into your loaf pan.
 Bake for 28-30 minutes or until the top is golden brown.

-- Once you take it out to cool a bit put your Marketside soups into bowls and into the microwave for 3 minutes each, then pull apart some of your garlic bread loaf and serve that on the side or drop a few right into the soup!
+- Once you take it out to cool a bit warm up your soups, then pull apart some of your garlic bread loaf and serve that on the side or drop a few right into the soup!